 Providers play a huge part in the overall success of commercial risk adjustment.
 From specifically coding patient visits to submitting claims and assisting with audits, risk adjustment involves all levels of staff in a provider's office.

-Here you can learn more about how we’re partnering with providers in commercial risk adjustment efforts through medical records requests, our Enrollee Health Assessment Program, and provider education.
+Here you can learn more about how we're partnering with providers in commercial risk adjustment efforts through medical records requests, our Enrollee Health Assessment Program, and provider education.
+View a comparison of commercial risk adjustment and other quality programs such as HEDIS and Medicare Advantage.

 Medical records requests are a key part of risk adjustment activities and are necessary to help us manage risk and make sure our members have access to quality, affordable healthcare.
 Each fall, in compliance with requirements of the Affordable Care Act, Premera requests medical records from providers in order to validate that claims information matches documentation.
 You may receive a letter from Altegra requesting copies of some of your patients' records.
 And beginning in 2016, providers may be asked to participate in an annual Initial Validation Audit mandated by CMS.